-While co-ops have experimented with broadband over power line or resold satellite broadband in the past, fiber is the future.
-It meets today’s broadband needs, has signficantly more headroom for bandwith and is in place or being deployed anyway for smart grid and advanced metering infrastructure.
+While co-ops have experimented with broadband over power lines or resold satellite broadband in the past, fiber is the future.
+It meets today’s broadband needs, has significantly more headroom for bandwidth, and is in place or being deployed anyway for smart grid and advanced metering infrastructure.

 A growing number have deployed fiber broadband (at least 50 today) and over 100 more conducting feasibility studies or securing funding.
-Consultants like Conexon and Pulse Broadband play a key role enabling these electric providers with business plans, and regulatory/funding navigation.
-Playing a role in building these networks are the likes of FiberRise, Finley Engineering, Vantage Point and others.
-These firms will help with determination the viability of offering broadband with feasibility studies, cash flow analysis and competitive and member research.
+Consultants like Conexon and Pulse Broadband play a key role in enabling these electric providers with business plans, and regulatory/funding navigation.
+Playing a role in building these networks are the likes of FiberRise, Finley Engineering, Vantage Point, and others.
+These firms will help with determining the viability of offering broadband with feasibility studies, cash flow analysis, and competitive and member research.

 The Business Case is Getting Stronger

 A big challenge is the business case for FTTH.
 Broadband projects can be very expensive, requiring tens of millions of dollars of capital, even with smart grid fiber already in place.
 Costs per home can run into the thousands of dollars.
 A 2016 a Broadbandtrends survey on offering Gigabit broadband services found that an unclear ROI is the top challenge.

 Three factors are playing a huge role though in strengthening the business case and financial models: